 - Q3.
-Describe the major themes in strategy implementation?
-Explain the major barrires to strategy implementation and what are the means available to overcome such barriers? - Q4.
+Define strategy implementation?
+Explain the major barriers to strategy implementation and what are the means available to overcome such barriers? - Q4.
 For each of the business strategies, describe how they are used, under which conditions are they used and the associated benefits and risk: (a) Cost leadership (b) Differentiation (c) Focus - Q5.
 Identify and explain the different types of strategies under Expansion, Stability, Integration and Co-operative strategies.
 Quote examples to explain each of the strategies.